109km/javascript-algorithms/advanced-algorithm/06-queue/queue.md

 }
 ```

-## Exercise
+## Exercises

-Reverse the words in a string.
+### Reverse the words in a string.
 And the result must have correct blanks.

 Sample 1: